 IV.
 TENNIS AND PICKLEBALL COURT USE

-- Tennis courts are open to residents and their guests only.
-Courts are to be used for tennis and pickle ball only.
+- Tennis and Pickleball courts are open to residents and their guests only.
+Courts are to be used for tennis and pickleball only.
 All other activities are not allowed.

 - Guests must be accompanied by a resident at all times.

-- Only proper tennis court footwear is allowed on the tennis courts.
+- Only proper tennis court footwear is allowed on the courts.

 - The cost of damage caused by black-soled sneakers, or any other means, will be assessed to the units that individuals represent as determined by the Directors.

 - Playing barefoot is not allowed.

-- No one shall walk through the tennis court area at any time, other than when playing tennis.
+- No one shall walk through the court area at any time, other than when playing tennis or pickle ball.

 - Gates on each side shall be kept closed.

-- Pets are never allowed in the fenced-in tennis court area.
+- Pets are never allowed in the fenced-in court area.

 - During periods of continuous activity, play is limited to one hour, on an honor system.

-- Use of the tennis courts shall be with proper tennis etiquette.
+- Use of the tennis and pickleball courts shall be with proper game etiquette.

 V. TRASH REQUIREMENTS

 - All trash must be properly secured in trash bags and deposited in dumpsters.
 Do not place loose trash in dumpsters.
 Pet waste MUST be bagged.
 Except for broken down cardboard boxes, everything placed in the dumpsters must be bagged.